codeblix-ltd/InterceptSuite/README.md

 4. Configure your client application to use the proxy
 5. Begin intercepting TLS traffic

+For detailed usage instructions and features explanation, see the [Usage Guide](Usage.md).

 For more details on integration with your own applications, see the [DLL Integration Guide](DLL_INTEGRATION.md).

 ## Windows Proxy Configuration